Gellybean/Mathfinder-Bot/README.md

 - Fully customizable statblock that holds all of your variables
 - Character sheet imports from other programs (PCGen, Pathbuilder, HeroLabs, Mottokrosh)
 - Apply spells, effects, conditions to your character and your party (using mentions)
-- Turn expressions into buttons which you can call in rows and grids for easy access
+- Turn expressions into buttons which you can shape into rows and grids.
 - Modifiable presets for weapons, armor, and creature shapes
 - Spell reference with options for calculating DCs
 - Basic inventory management with a large list of built-in items